- High school GPA of 3.25;

 |Psy 200||General Psychology||3 credit hours|

-Chemistry requirement waived for students who have completed one year of high school chemistry within the past five years with a grade of B or higher.
+Chemistry requirement waived for completion of one year of high school chemistry within the past five years with a grade of B or higher.

 |4 credit hours|